cbieks/discord-mcp/README.md

 MCP server exposing 8 Discord bot operations as tools for LLM clients (Claude Desktop, etc.).
 Built directly against the Discord REST API v10 — no `discord.js` dependency.

+> **Heads up:** this is a deliberately small server covering the Discord operations I personally needed.
+If you start using it and want more — slash command management, voice channel actions, role/member operations, custom emoji reactions, webhook support, etc. — open an issue with what you'd want and how you'd use it.
+I'm happy to extend it.

 ## Discord bot setup

 1. **Create the application.** Go to https://discord.com/developers/applications and click **New Application**.